matteosacchetto/node-zip-cli/README.md

 ###### `-g, --gzip [compression-level]`

 Enable gzip compression and optionally specify the compression level of the gzip operation.
 The compression level can be a value between 0 (no compression) and 9 (maximum compression).
-Defaults to false.
+By default no compression is applied.

+If this options is set without any specified compression level, it will fallback to its preset level, which is 6.

 ###### `-o, --output <output-file>`